Pseudo-likelihood-based $M$-estimation of random graphs with dependent edges and parameter vectors of increasing dimension: Statistical guarantees

-We establish consistency results and convergence rates for pseudo-likelihood-based $M$-estimators for parameter vectors of increasing dimension based on a single observation of a random graph with dependent edges, in dense- and sparse-graph settings.
-We first present general consistency results and convergence rates for maximum likelihood and pseudo-likelihood-based $M$-estimators in Sections \ref{sec:consistency} and \ref{mple}, and then present applications to generalized $\beta$-models with dependent edges in Section \ref{sec:corollaries}.
-To prepare the ground, we review in Section \ref{sec:background} how the dependence among edges and the smoothness of sufficient statistics can be quantified.
+We establish consistency results and convergence rates of maximum likelihood and pseudo-likelihood-based $M$-esti\-mators in Sections \ref{sec:consistency} and \ref{mple}, respectively.
+We then present applications to $\beta$- and generalized $\beta$-models with dependent edges in Section \ref{sec:corollaries}.
+To prepare the ground, we first discuss how the dependence among edges and the smoothness of sufficient statistics can be quantified.
+To ease the presentation, we replace the double subscripts of edge variables by single subscripts and write $(X_m)_{1 \leq m \leq M}$ instead of $(X_{i,j})_{i<j:\, i\in\mN,\, j\in\mN}$, where $M \coloneqq \binom{N}{2}$.
+The data-generating parameter vector is denoted by $\truth \in \Nat = \mR^p$.